syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Convert-Word-to-image).

 The following code snippet illustrates how to convert a Word document to an image using custom image resolution.